flojoy-ai/docs/docs/Instruments/Power Supplies/PL303QMD-P/PL303QMD-P.md

 # Connect to the instrument
 aim_tti.connect()

-# Now you can use the instrument to perform various operations
+# Now you can use the instrument to perform operations
-# For example, you can get the voltage value of channel 1
+# For example, to get the voltage of channel 1:
 voltage = aim_tti.ch1.volt.get()
 print("Voltage:", voltage)

-# You can also set the voltage value of channel 1
+# You can also set the voltage of channel 1:
 aim_tti.ch1.volt.set(5.0)

 # Disconnect from the instrument